 I’m a mission-driven organism at heart.
 Consulting was a necessary lifestyle choice for that stage of my career, but I missed being on a team chasing an important vision over a long time horizon.

-Bring to bear
+05 Bring it to bear

 While exploring opportunities, I got introduced to OhmConnect who was building a service networking residential energy customers to reduce carbon emissions and enable a transition to renewable energy.